ASquirrelsTail/band-website/README.md

 Stream One Milestone Project: User Centric Frontend Development - Code Institute

-This a website I have produced for singer/songwriter Tom Cotter.
+This is a website I have produced for singer/songwriter Tom Cotter.
 The site allows visitors to listen to some of his music and get information about upcoming gigs.
-As well as find him on social media and gte in touch directly.
+As well as find him on social media and get in touch directly.

+The site can be viewed on [GitHub Pages here](https://asquirrelstail.github.io/band-website/).

 ## UX